Frequently Asked Questions

 • DELETE: A resource such as a page or blog post gets deleted.

-If your API-first CMS offers GraphQL, like Hygraph, you can avoid over-fetching or under-fetching data when different API calls are made.
+If your API CMS offers GraphQL, like Hygraph, you can avoid over-fetching or under-fetching data when different API calls are made.

 #How an API CMS works

-An API CMS or API-only CMS works the same way as an API-first CMS.
-However, despite the ability to use APIs, an API CMS lacks additional features relevant to modern content management.
+An API CMS or API-only CMS works the same way as an API CMS.
+However, despite the ability to use APIs, an API-only CMS lacks additional features relevant to modern content management.

 #Benefits of using an API-first CMS

-When businesses choose to adopt an API-first CMS, they can gain several benefits:
+When businesses choose to adopt an API CMS, they can gain several benefits:

 Composability

-With an API-first CMS, it is possible to embrace the benefits of composability.
+With an API CMS it is possible to embrace the benefits of composability.
 Instead of working with a legacy or monolithic system, you can build a modular system with the best tools for your business.

 Content reusability